Stevie-Ray/hangtime-grip-connect/packages/docs/src/index.md

 layout: home

 hero:
-  name: "Motherboard"
+  name: "Force-Sensing Climbing Training"
-  tagline: A Web Bluetooth API for the Griptonite Motherboard + Beastmaker used by climbers to improve finger strength.
+  tagline:
+    A client that can establish connections with various Force-Sensing Hangboards/Plates used by climbers for strength measurement.

   actions:
     - theme: brand